 The award presentations will take place at the Arkansas Municipal League’s Winter Conference, which is set for Jan.
 29-31 in Rogers.

-Fayetteville has been recognized as a volunteer community eight times since 1982.
+Fayetteville has been recognized as a volunteer community nine times since 1986.